UCB-stat-159-s22/hw06-WenhaoP/README.md

 ## Installation

-To create the conda environment, run
+To create the conda environment, in the root directory, run

 ```
 mamba env create -f environment.yml -p ~/envs/ligo
 ```

-Then, to install the `ligotools` package, run
+Then, to install the `ligotools` package, in the root directory, run

 ```
 cd ligotools